,

 • Place the earbuds in the charging case.
 After waiting for a moment, take them out and reconnect.

-• Guarantee that the earbuds are chosen as your audio device.
+• Confirm that the earbuds are chosen as your audio device.

 Reset your Airpods